HQR2000/ST_Cell_Segmentation_with_Baysor/README.md

 Description of the dataset:

-**- geneID: The gene assocaited with the transcript**
+- **geneID: The gene assocaited with the transcript**

-**- x, y: These two columns are the spatial coordinates of the transcript**
+- **x, y: These two columns are the spatial coordinates of the transcript**

-**- MIDCount: It is a count of the number of unique molecular identifiers (UMIs) that map to a particular gene in a particular spot**
+- **MIDCount: It is a count of the number of unique molecular identifiers (UMIs) that map to a particular gene in a particular spot**